-- (ii) The lead applicant is encouraged to share the use of existing equipment within its organisation or with other organisations where possible (e.g. local universities and the Hong Kong Science and Technology Parks Corporation). - (iii) Individual equipment or parts that will eventually form part of the project deliverables (e.g. the prototype) are regarded as consumables and the relevant cost should be grouped under 'other direct costs'. - (iv) The lead applicant is required to seek prior consent from ITC for any subsequent change in any equipment with an estimated cost of HK\$500,000 or above per item. - (v) Project funding cannot be used to cover - 1. charges/time cost for use of existing equipment already owned by the lead applicant; - 2. depreciation/amortisation or provisions not representing actual expenses incurred; and - 3. general office and IT equipment. - (vi) The lead applicant should ensure that all procurement for goods and services is carried out in an unbiased and fair manner and must comply with the following procedures, or with the established mechanism of individual public research institutes -
+- (ii) The lead applicant and the industry co-applicant are encouraged to share the use of existing equipment within their organisations or with other organisations where possible (e.g. local universities and the Hong Kong Science and Technology Parks Corporation). - (iii) Individual equipment or parts that will eventually form part of the project deliverables (e.g. the prototype) are regarded as consumables and the relevant cost should be grouped under 'other direct costs'.

+- (iv) The lead applicant is required to seek prior consent from ITC for any subsequent change in any equipment with an estimated cost of HK\$500,000 or above per item. - (v) Project funding cannot be used to cover - 1. charges/time cost for use of existing equipment already owned by the lead applicant or industry co-applicant; - 2. depreciation/amortisation or provisions not representing actual expenses incurred; and - 3. general office and IT equipment. - (vi) The lead applicant should ensure that all procurement for goods and services is carried out in an unbiased and fair manner and must comply with the following procedures, or with the established mechanism of individual public research institutes -